di-batra/Hard-Disk-Expansion/README.md

 Hi Coders!

-This repository contains multiple infrastructure based instances which have been automated.
+This repository contains multiple automation codes, workflows and scripts which I have automated.
 These are mostly shell scripts in Unix, Windows and Python.